bbelotti/erosion_zircon_inversion/README.md

-Master's Thesis: Zircon ages from suspended load as tracers for the inversion of spatio-temporal variability of erosion rates by an Alpine glacier.
+## Master's Thesis: Zircon ages from suspended load as tracers for the inversion of spatio-temporal variability of erosion rates by an Alpine glacier.

-Bruno Belotti - Master's thesis - UNIL 2021
+### Bruno Belotti - Master's thesis - UNIL 2021

 Contents of this repository are listed and described below:

-FILE:                                     DESCRIPTION:

 - Code_gorner-nonlin (folder):            Matlab code for the inversion of zircon ages,
                                           from: De Doncker, F., Herman, F., & Fox, M. (2020).
 Inver-